Framework

 How the model is structured

-This pillar also includes stabilization work: developing the client's capacity for dual awareness, affect regulation, and internal resources.
+This pillar also includes the stabilization that makes deeper work possible: developing the client's capacity for dual awareness, affect regulation, and access to internal resources.
 These capacities are prerequisites for the imaginal work that follows, and developing them is itself therapeutic.

-Pillar Three — The Ideal Parent Figure Protocol
+Pillar Three: Ideal Parent Figure Imagery (IPF Protocol)

 Over the course of treatment, these imaginative experiences consolidate into genuine shifts in the internal working model: new expectations about relationship, new capacities for regulation, a fundamentally different felt sense of one's own worthiness to be loved and supported.